meteor/meteor/content/using-atmosphere-packages.md

 Typically a package will export one or more symbols, which you'll need to reference with the destructuring syntax.
 You can find these exported symbols by either looking in that package's `package.js` file for [`api.export`](http://docs.meteor.com/#/full/pack_export) calls or by looking in that package's main JavaScript file for ES2015 `export ` calls like `export const packageName = 'package-name';`.

-Sometimes a package will have no exports and simply have side effects when included in your app.
+Sometimes a package will have no exports and have side effects when included in your app.
 In such cases you don't need to import the package at all after installing.

 > For backwards compatibility with Meteor 1.2 and early releases, Meteor by default makes available directly to your app all symbols referenced in `api.export` in any packages you have installed.
 However, it is recommended that you import these symbols first before using them.